Where To Drink Rum On National Rum Day

 Where: No.1 Warehouse, West India Quay, Canary Wharf E14 4AL

 Why: Mount Gay Rum may be most at home in Barbados, but Camden’s Roundhouse comes in a good second.
-The iconic venue are welcoming The Barbados Terrace by Mount Gay Rum from 12th July, transforming the terrace into a Caribbean paradise.
+The iconic venue are welcoming The Barbados Terrace by Mount Gay Rum from until August 26th, transforming the terrace into a Caribbean paradise.
 Or, at least, a great place to get some of Mount Gay’s brilliance into you.

 Where: Chalk Farm Road, Camden, NW1 8EH